Skip to content

 int randomIndex = ThreadLocalRandom.current().nextInt(0, nums.length);

-// Retrieve and return a random element
+// Retrieve and return the random element

 int randomNum = nums[randomIndex];